NANO Agent Stack

 Modular orchestration infrastructure for agent systems that need structure, auditability, and real operational topology.

-NANO Agent Stack is an open-source ecosystem for modeling departments, hierarchies, skills, policies, memory boundaries, trace hooks, and human checkpoints as explicit infrastructure primitives.
+NANO Agent Stack is an open-source ecosystem for modeling departments, hierarchies, skills, policies, memory boundaries, trace hooks, approval gates, SQLite-backed persistence, and experimental provider seams as explicit infrastructure primitives.

 Structure-first